mbloch/mapshaper/docs/development/raster-implementation.md

 - Redraw on pan/zoom rather than relying entirely on vector-specific arc scaling.

-Dynamic raster reprojection is out of scope.
-If the user enables a basemap or display CRS that does not match the raster's native CRS, the first version should warn or disable raster display for that mode rather than silently drawing incorrect pixels.
+For native-CRS display, the GUI uses cached viewport previews and regenerates viewport-sized previews after navigation settles.
+During pan/zoom it can keep the existing preview visible and let the canvas scale it temporarily.

+For dynamic display CRS changes, such as enabling a Mapbox basemap, the GUI uses the forward mesh raster reprojection path to create a viewport-sized projected preview.
+Reprojected display previews are GUI-only caches; they do not mutate the working grid.

 ## SVG Export

-SVG export should embed raster previews using SVG `<image>` elements with data URIs.
+SVG export embeds raster images using SVG `<image>` elements with data URIs.

-For the first milestone:

-- Export from the preview image, not by reopening the original GeoTIFF.
+Current behavior:

+- Render an export-specific RGBA image from `raster.grid`, not from `raster.view.preview`.
-- Crop/resample the preview to the SVG frame extent.
+- Crop the rendered image to the SVG frame extent.
+- Use `raster-res=` to set raster pixels per SVG pixel; the default is `1`.
-- Support `1x` and `2x` image export resolution.
+- Cap export raster dimensions at the available source grid resolution.
+- Use area averaging for downsampling, with bounded regular-grid averaging for very large downsampling footprints to avoid excessive export time.
+- Use bilinear sampling for upsampling and near-native export.
 - Place raster image elements before vector layers when exporting underlays.

 Image encoding should support JPEG and PNG: